ibeBrody/BrodyLoughlin/_pages/about.md

   - /about.html
 ---

-I have a bachelor's of science in Psychology from the University of Arizona.
-I am currently a doctoral student studying Industrial-Organizational Psychology at Louisiana Tech University.
+I graduated from the University of Arizona with a bachelor's degree in psychology.
+I am currently a doctoral student at Louisiana Tech University studying Industrial-Organizational Psychology.

-I am interested in collaborating on future research projects covering: the future of work, automation, changing workforce, employee well-being, human/tech interactions, work-related sleep, and work-family issues involving vulnerable and minority populations.
+I am interested in collaborating on future research projects addressing the following topics: the future of work, automation, the changing workforce, employee well-being, human/tech interactions, job-related sleep, and work-family difficulties, including vulnerable and minority groups.